chemitha/chemitha/README.md

 ---

 ## 🚧 Projects I'm Working On
-- **Kakaroto Bot (@Kakaroto502_bot)**: An AI Telegram bot that behaves like a human – remembers names, chats actively, answers questions using real search (Google/Wikipedia), and blends into group conversations.
+- **Kakaroto Bot (@Kakaroto502_bot)**: An AI Telegram bot that behaves like a human – remembers names, chats actively, answers questions using real search (Google/Wikipedia), and blends into group conversations. (paused)
-- **Image Generator**: AI-driven animations for YouTube Shorts content.
+- **Voice to Form AI**: A smart voice-based form-filling web app.
+Users can speak naturally, and the app converts speech to structured form data using AI-powered transcription (Faster-Whisper).
+Features include password detection, manual corrections, real-time mic recording, and export options.
+[Live Demo](https://autonin-no00.onrender.com/)

 ---